tbtiberiu/nova-app/README.md

 Nova App is a concept website designed to showcase futuristic-looking cars, developed in collaboration with Nova Cars, an imaginary company.

 This project was built using Node.js, Handlebars, Express, and MySQL for user registration and login functionality.
-It has been deployed using Heroku and is accessible at [Nova App on Heroku](https://tbtiberiu-nova-app-8339ae54e906.herokuapp.com/).
+It has been deployed using Heroku and is accessible at [Nova App on Heroku](https://tbtiberiu-nova-app-8339ae54e906.herokuapp.com/) (Not Avaliable For Now).

 ## Features